ennis/graal-old/NOTES.md

 - maybe rethink swapchain access?
 - single command buffer per submission (except when requested, for parallel command recording)
 - reclaim resources

+# Unify queue and device
+- no reason to have both, there's only one device, and there's only one "queue" (which does *not* correspond to a vulkan queue)
+- rename to "context" or something
+- create a device without a queue?
+	- possible, use "device" only as a convenience class to create vulkan queues

 ## Log
 28/11 : pipeline state tracking and "queue classes".
 Can deduce execution and memory dependencies.